anoma/ferveo/docs/ferveo.tex.md

 ### Assumptions

-Under the asynchronous model, node clocks are not synchronized and messages can be delayed for abritrary periods of time.
+Under the asynchronous model, node clocks are not synchronized and messages can be delayed for arbitrary periods of time.

 In practice a weak synchrony assumption is needed to assure liveness.
 Under weak synchrony, the time difference $delay(T)$ between the time a message was sent ($T$) and the time it is received doesn't grow indefinitely over time.